R. Douglas Hurt

-Ray Douglas Hurt is an American agricultural historian, academic and author.
-He is a professor of history at Purdue University.
+Ray Douglas Hurt is an American agricultural historian, academic, and author.
+He is a professor of history emeritus at Purdue University, where he headed the department of history 2003–2018.

-Hurt is known for his research on the Great Plains, Civil War, Native Americans, technology, and the American South, West, and Midwest, as well as the Green Revolution.
-His work places the economic and political aspects of agricultural history in an environmental and social context.
-Hurt is the author of numerous books including The Ohio Frontier: Crucible of the Old Northwest, 1720-1830, The Great Plains during World War II, The Big Empty: The Great Plains in the Twentieth Century, Agriculture and the Confederacy: Policy, Productivity, and Power in the Civil War South, Food, Agriculture during the Civil War, and The Green Revolution: Science, Politics, and Unintended Consequences, among others.
+Hurt is known for his research on the Great Plains, the American Civil War, Native Americans, technology, and the American South, West, and Midwest, as well as the Green Revolution.
+His work places the economic and political aspects of agricultural history in environmental and social context.
+His books include Agriculture and Slavery in Missouri's Little Dixie (1992), American Agriculture: A Brief History (1994, revised 2002), The Ohio Frontier: Crucible of the Old Northwest, 1720-1830 (1996), The Great Plains during World War II (2008), The Big Empty: The Great Plains in the Twentieth Century (2011), Agriculture and the Confederacy: Policy, Productivity, and Power in the Civil War South (2015), The Green Revolution: Science, Politics, and Unintended Consequences (2020), Agriculture in the Midwest, 1815–1900 (2023), The Country People: An Agricultural History of the American Revolution (2026), and Famine in World History (2027).

-Hurt has served as the president of Agricultural History Society and as a Big XII Faculty Fellow.
-Hurt has also served on award committees for Ohio Valley History and the Indiana Historical Society.
-Hurt has served as the editor of the Missouri Historical Review, Ohio History, Agricultural History, and The Henry A. Wallace Series on Agricultural History and Rural Life.
+Hurt was president of the Agricultural History Society 2000–2001.
+He has also served as the editor of the Missouri Historical Review, Ohio History, Agricultural History, and The Henry A. Wallace Series on Agricultural History and Rural Life.
+He has received two lifetime achievement awards for professional history, the 2016 Gladys L. Baker Award of the Agricultural History Society and the 2022 Frederick Jackson Turner Award of the Midwestern Historical Association.

-Education
+Early life and education

-Hurt studied at Fort Hays State University and received his bachelor's degree and master's degree in 1969 and 1971, respectively.
+Hurt was born July 11, 1946.
+He studied at Fort Hays State University and received his bachelor's degree and master's degree in 1969 and 1971, respectively.
 He then earned his doctoral degree from Kansas State University in 1975.
-He has been a Smithsonian Postdoctoral-Fellow in the History of Science and Technology, 1976–1977.
+He was a Smithsonian Institution postdoctoral fellow in the History of Science and Technology 1976–1977.